 How To Build Eaves For A Gable Roof

 A gable roof consists of two sloped planes that meet at the ridge or “peak” and rest on the top plates of 2 parallel exterior walls.
-In wood frame construction, the primary structural members of a gabled roof frame are the ridge board and the rafters.
-If the lower section of the roof rafters (also known as “rafter tail”) extends beyond the exterior wall, the projection forms an overhang or “eave”.
+In wood-frame construction, the primary structural members of a gabled roof frame are the ridge board and the rafters.
+If the lower section of the roof rafters, or “rafter tail,” extends beyond the exterior wall, the projection forms an overhang or “eave”.
 It is possible to shorten the eave of an existing roof frame by cutting back the rafter tails.
 It is also possible to enlarge the eave by installing “sister” or “scab” rafter tail extensions onto the existing rafters in line with the plane of the roof.
 Whether doing remodeling or new construction, the eave has the same construction assembly, which is described as follows.

 The end of the rafter tail is shaped by 2 cuts that form the corner of a right angle.
 When the rafter is installed onto the roof, the bottom “level” cut, onto which the soffit will be installed, is now horizontal, and the end “plumb” cut, onto which the fascia is nailed, is now vertical.
 The size of the eave or the length of the overhang is determined when the pattern is laid out for the pre-cut roof rafters.
 With all the rafters in place and the sheathing installed on the exterior walls, you’re ready for the first step.